+New title

 Table 4 shows results obtained compared to literature.
 Gross, Pahr, and Zysset (2013) has the larger number of ROIs.
 Data sets of Panyasantisuk et al. (2015) show BV/TV ranges slightly higher than in the present study and the one of Gross, Pahr, and Zysset (2013).
 On the other hand, DA is higher in the present study than for Panyasantisuk et al. (2015) and Gross, Pahr, and Zysset (2013).
 Setting the exponents k and l to the same values led to lower stiffness constants for the observed data set compared to the other studies (Gross, Pahr, and Zysset 2013; Panyasantisuk et al. 2015).

 Table 4: Comparison with literature.
 N stands for the number of ROIs observed.
 Values are presented as computed value only or mean ± standard deviation.
 The present study shows values obtained with ROIs of tibia XCTII scans of healthy and OI individuals pooled together.
 Panyasantisuk et al. [20] and Gross et al. [9] show values obtained with ROIs of femur μCT scans of healthy individuals only.
 Values in gray were imposed in the regression.